Crown Point, Indiana: History

 On October 31, 1834, Solon Robinson and his family became the first settlers to stake a claim in the area that would eventually become Crown Point.
 In February 1837, Lake County was incorporated, with Liverpool, Indiana, as the county seat.
 Later that year, Solon Robinson funded a US$500 project to build a new wooden county courthouse in Crown Point, and the legislature was delighted to designate it as the county seat.
-It was not until 1868 that Crown Point was incorporated as a city.
+It was not until 1868 that Crown Point was incorporated as a town.

 In 1878, construction began on a new, larger county court house and clock tower.
-This new court house, now known as the Grand Old Lady, was built in the center of town and became the dominant feature of Crown Point (further additions to this courthouse would be made from 1907–1928).
-Campaigning for the presidency of the United States, William Jennings Bryan addressed a crowd from the steps of the court house in 1896.
+This new court house, now known as the Grand Old Lady, was built in the center of town and became the dominant feature of Crown Point (further additions to this courthouse would be made from 1907 to 1928).
+Campaigning for the presidency of the United States, William Jennings Bryan addressed a crowd from the steps of the courthouse in 1896.
 In 1897 a crowd of 4,000 gathered to watch a winning harness racing horse bred by noted Chicago theater manager Will J. Davis and his famous wife, contralto Jessie Bartlett Davis.
-The Davises bred trotters and dogs at their Crown Point farm c.1885-1917 (Chicago Daily Tribune, Aug 8, 1897, pg 7).
+The Davises bred trotters and dogs at their Crown Point farm c.
+1885–1917.
 Crown Point was the site of the first Cobe Trophy automobile race, won by Louis Chevrolet in 1909.

+On June 6, 1911, Crown Point was reincorporated as a city.

 The Old Lake County Courthouse was placed on the National Register of Historic Places in 1974, and the new Lake County Government Center opened on the north side of the city the next year.

 Because Crown Point had no waiting period for marriage licenses, the city became a popular place for couples to marry; it became known as the "Marriage Mill".
 Many famous people came to Crown Point to marry, including Tom Mix, Rudolph Valentino, Muhammad Ali, and Jackson 5 patriarch Joseph Jackson and their wives.
 Certain online sources claim that Ronald Reagan and Jane Wyman were married in Crown Point.
 But Reagan and Wyman were married in Glendale, California, according to sources such as Fox News, The Washington Post, and the Los Angeles Times.

 The Walter Allman House, Wellington A. Clark House, Crown Point Courthouse Square Historic District, Lake County Courthouse, Lake County Tuberculosis Sanatorium, Nurses Home and Superintendent's House, Lake County Sheriff's House and Jail, Albert Maack House, and William Whitaker Landscape and House are listed on the National Register of Historic Places.

 Locally designated residential historic districts include: